Jaekellab/human_AD_snRNAseq/README.md

-# Human AD and Ctrl snRNA-seq data across cortical areas
+# Human AD and Ctrl snRNA-seq and visium data across cortical areas

 This repo contains all analysis scripts of the manuscript "**Brain Region-Specific Oligodendrocyte States Highlight Mitochondrial Gene Upregulation and Loss of Canonical Identity Signatures in Alzheimer’s Disease**" by Drummer et al.